countdigi/ref/finance.md

         - `FTIHX` (6 bp) - Fidelity Total International Index Fund
         - `FXNAX` (2.5 bp) - Fidelity U.S. Bond Index Fund
 - Notes:
+  - Contributions can be either:
+    - Post-Tax Roth (same idea as a Roth 401k)
+    - Pre-Tax Deferred
+    - You can mix, the provider will track which dollars are which
   - Any money contributed to SUSORP 403b portion counts against 20,500 403b contribution limit for 2022

 Voluntary 457